metrodango/pip3line/Build-process.md

 The compilation on OS X is pretty much the same as for Linux.

+Install dependencies with brew :

+> shell$ brew install cmake qt5 python3 qscintilla2 openssl git

-Just make sure to set up the CMAKE_PREFIX_PATH to the Qt base dir.
+Just make sure to set up the CMAKE_PREFIX_PATH to the Qt & OpenSSL base dir.
 For a default install it should be as follow:

-> export CMAKE_PREFIX_PATH=[$HOME]/Qt/[version]/clang_64/

-for example

-> export CMAKE_PREFIX_PATH=/Users/user1/Qt/5.9.2/clang_64/
+> shell$ export CMAKE_PREFIX_PATH=/usr/local/opt/qt5:/usr/local/opt/openssl

 Then the rest is exactly the same as on Linux platform.

-The **OpenSSL plugin** has been disabled on this platform though.
+**Distorm** still needs to be installed manually as it is not in the brew packages.

 **Python plugins** make Pip3line crash (well the Python 3 one does) when both plugins (2.7 & 3) are loaded at the same time, so you can only use one at time on OSX/MacOS.
 It may be because I am compiling against the stock Python2.7 and the Brew version of Python 3, but who knows, when it comes to Python everything is possible.